ljfranklin/terraform-resource/README.md

 * `vars`: *Optional.* A collection of Terraform input variables.
 See description under `source.vars`.

 * `var_files`: *Optional.* A list of files containing Terraform input variables.
-These files can be in YAML or JSON format.
+These files can be in YAML, JSON, or HCL (filename must end in .tfvars) format.

   > Terraform variables will be merged from the following locations in increasing order of precedence: `source.vars`, `put.params.vars`, and `put.params.var_files`.
 If a state file already exists, the outputs will be fed back in as input `vars` to subsequent `puts` with the lowest precedence.
 Finally, `env_name` is automatically passed as an input `var`.